holoplot/ptp-trace/README.md

 - 🎯 Selection tracking across operations
 - 📊 Quality indicators and confidence levels
 - 🔍 OUI database integration to show vendor information
+- ⭐ Local machine identification: Your own machine is marked with asterisks (*) in the host list and details

 ### 📦 **Packet Analysis**
 - 📋 Real-time packet history with version identification